CaiGroup/dna-seqfish-plus/preprocess/readme.md

 # preprocessimages.m README

 ## Description:
-* function preprocesses images, then saves the images as .tif and .mat files in 'organizehybs' folder.
+* function preprocesses images, then saves the images as .tif and .mat files in 'processedimages folder.

 ## Inputs:
 1. experiment name (used for naming files)